Arcadesys/studio.thearcades.me/src/blog/TrainingFictionWriting.md

 - **It forces you to experiment.** You can try different genres, voices, and ideas without a huge time investment.
 - **It teaches the fundamentals.** Pacing, dialogue, and emotional impact get immediate focus.
 - **If it doesn't work, scrap it.** No sunk-cost fallacy—just move on to the next idea.
 (Spoiler, your first few stories will _not_ work, and you should expect that going in.)
 - **You learn to be brief.** A single word in the right place can stick with someone better than an endless drone of infodumping.
-(See: William Faulkner's Vardaman declaring, in a single-chapter sentence, "My mother is a fish.)
+(See: William Faulkner's Vardaman declaring, in a single-chapter sentence, "My mother is a fish.")

 ### **How this applies to everything else:**